JThomas404/SAP-HANA-Professional-Portfolio/Guides/SAP EDF Backend High Resource Usage.md

 ## Overview

 There is a known bug in the SAP EDF backend service on HANA servers that causes excessive memory usage.
-Use this guide to identify the issue and refer to [Repo: Troubleshooting High Memory Usage] for more information.
+Use this guide to identify the issue and refer to the [Troubleshooting High Memory Usage](https://github.com/JThomas404/SAP-HANA-Professional-Portfolio/blob/main/Guides/Troubleshooting%20High%20Memory%20Usage.md) for more info.

 ## Troubleshooting Steps